ryanklee/think-taink/docs/problem_statements.md

 ## 4. Bias Detection and Mitigation in AI Systems

-Problem Statement: Current methods for detecting and mitigating biases in AI systems are often insufficient for complex, multi-agent environments, particularly when dealing with diverse behavioral traits and cultural contexts.
+Problem Statement: Current methods for detecting and mitigating biases in AI systems are often insufficient for complex, multi-agent environments, particularly when dealing with diverse behavioral traits, cultural contexts, and specialized domains such as finance and employment.

 References:
 - [DOC001] Domain Model and Research Summary
 - [DOC003] Research Needs
+- [REF001] "Federated Deep Reinforcement Learning for Efficient Jamming Attack Mitigation in O-RAN" (2024)
+- [REF002] "Discussing ethical considerations and solutions for ensuring fairness in AI-driven financial services" (2024)
+- [REF003] "Ethical and Legal Implications of AI on Business and Employment: Privacy, Bias, and Accountability" (2024)
+- [REF004] "From Bias to Fairness: A Review of Ethical Considerations and Mitigation Strategies in Artificial Intelligence" (2023)
+- [REF005] "Analyzing and Mitigating Bias for Vulnerable Classes: Towards Balanced Representation in Dataset" (2024)

 Gaps/Inconsistencies:
+- Need for integration of federated learning techniques in our multi-agent system for bias mitigation
-- Lack of specific strategies for bias detection in multi-agent interactions
+- Lack of specific strategies for addressing biases in AI-driven financial services within our framework
+- Need for comprehensive ethical and legal framework addressing privacy, bias, and accountability in AI deployment
+- Lack of specific techniques for analyzing and mitigating biases for vulnerable classes in our datasets and models
-- Need for more detailed plans on incorporating cultural context into bias mitigation efforts
+- Need for adaptation of bias mitigation strategies from specialized domains (e.g., autonomous driving) to our multi-agent system

 ## 5. Long-term Adaptation and Learning in AI Agents